Shopping Cart

 What is lateral band plantar fasciitis

-The lateral band is much smaller than the central band and less significant.
-It attaches to the medial calcaneal tubercle and continues along the outer side of the heel and the base of the 5th metatarsal.
-This condition most commonly occurs in the outer part of the heel.
-But, it can occur anywhere on the heel.
-If you’re suffering from it, you should visit a foot and ankle specialist for a diagnosis.
+The lateral band, although smaller and less significant compared to the central band, still plays a crucial role in foot anatomy.
+It connects to the medial calcaneal tubercle and extends along the outer side of the heel, reaching the base of the 5th metatarsal.
+Generally, this condition primarily affects the outer part of the heel but can potentially arise anywhere on the heel.
+Seeking a diagnosis from a foot and ankle specialist is advisable if you are experiencing symptoms related to this condition.

 The lateral band is the second of the two bands that connect the heel and toes.
 It is much smaller than the central band, but it is a crucial part of the heel and can cause significant pain.
 It can also occur on the outside of the foot, where it’s attached to the medial calcaneal tubercle.
 It is a common cause of heel pain, and is often misdiagnosed by patients.